Samak steps down

 The Constitutional Court indeed did find that Thailand’s Prime Minister Samak had to step down–but his party announced they would re-nominate him for the very same post!
 Stay tuned for more details.

 Since its adoption in late 2007, the new post-coup Thai constitution has been caught up in a series of disputes before the courts and indepedent electoral commission about the conduct of the governing party, which is associated with the deposed (now exiled) Prime Minister Thaksin Shinawatra.
-Demonstrations and counterdemonstrations continue on the streets of Bangkok.

 The new Burmese constitutions is extraordinary on many levels.
 First, is the waiting-for-Godot quality of the process that produced it.
 It took about seventeen years from initiative to ratification to get the document out the door.
 That is far and away a record.
-True, other countries kick around the possibility of a new charter sometimes

 A major package of constitutional amendments backed by President Sarkozy passed by a single vote last week in the constitutional commission, a special joint session of deputies and senators.
 The bill sets a two-term limit for presidents, gives parliament a veto over some presidential appointments, and ends government control over parliament’s committee system.

 Welcome!
 Here you will find commentary on issues and events surrounding constitutional design.
 The goal is the same as that for constitutionmaking.org more generally: to connect scholars and drafters, neither of whom can very easily follow what the other does.
 To that end, we endeavor to bring to light two sorts of information: (1) reports of constitutional deliberation (and challenges therein) from various corners of the world, and (2) reports of noteworthy research on the subject.